 Here we have 85 years of the Academy Award nominees for Best Picture.

 This list covers a complete ranking of all 85 of those years, from the very worst to the very best.
-This was preceded by a ranked list of all 86 winners (because there were two in the first year) and will be followed by a complete ranking of all 503 films that have earned Best Picture nominations (not including the 3 that can’t readily be seen).
+This was preceded by a ranked list of all 86 winners (because there were two in the first year) and will be followed by a complete ranking of all 505 films that have earned Best Picture nominations (not including the one that is lost).
 Now, in this list, there are not links to all the individual posts I wrote about all the years, because it really takes quite a while to do all the links.
 So, if you go to the winners, you can find the links there.

 How I Created These Rankings: First, let’s mention the star system.
 Many critics use a star system.
 If you use a star system, you have conceded that you can apply a numerical value to films.
 The question then is how fine of one you apply.
 I use a four star system and I use a 99 point scale.
 Thus, it roughly corresponds to: